-A number of choir members are taking part in an experience of a lifetime.
-We are travelling to Austria to participate in the 2016 Cantus Salzburgensis Festival in early July.
-Our massed choir repertoire will include singing Mozart’s Missa Solemnis in the Cathedral for which it was written.
-In addition a trip to Prague following the festival will offer a concert with a local choir for a local audience.
-Our concerts in both Salzburg, Prague and at historic Melk Abbey will feature Canadian music.
-Our singing engagements are noted on the website calendar and on this page, we will be posting update with photos during the trip.
+A number of choir members took part in an experience of a lifetime.
+We travelled to Austria to participate in the 2016 Cantus Salzburgensis Festival in early July 2016.
+Our massed choir repertoire included singing Mozart’s Missa Solemnis in the Cathedral for which it was written.
+In addition a trip to Prague following the festival we offered a concert with a local choir for a local audience.
+Our concerts in Salzburg, Prague and at historic Melk Abbey featured Canadian music.

-As part of our lead-up activities we have been busy rehearsing and we conducted several fund raising events including sales of poinsettias, Equator coffee products tickets to a dress rehearsal of the Ottawa Little Theatre production of “The Murder Room”; as well as special events: “An Afternoon in Austria” and a Trivia Afternoon.
+As part of our lead-up activities, we conducted several fund raising events including sales of poinsettias, Equator coffee products tickets to a dress rehearsal of the Ottawa Little Theatre production of “The Murder Room”; as well as special events: “An Afternoon in Austria” and a Trivia Afternoon.

 We thank everyone and every business and organization who has supported us with our efforts to travel to and sing in Austria and the Czech Republic representing Goulbourn, Ottawa, Ontario, and Canada.